BDC Capital Bridge Financing Program: COVID-19 Relief for Eligible Start-UpsFriday, April 24, 2020

 Payment-in-kind: Companies have the option of adding interest payments to the principal balance of the convertible note and paid-in-kind.

 Convertible on Qualified Financing/Liquidity Event: In the event that the company has a qualified financing or liquidity event, the convertible note will convert at a 20% discount to the company’s share price for the qualified financing or liquidity event.

 Ranking: The convertible note will rank senior to all classes of shares and junior to any existing debt.

 BDC reserves the right to require more advantageous terms and conditions in line with the terms and conditions that could be offered to the company’s investor syndicate.
 If the eligible financing is structured as a convertible note financing and its terms are more favourable to the investors than the BDC terms as summarized above, BDC may elect to invest under the terms of the convertible note financing.

 Further information on the Program is expected to be provided by BDC in the coming days; however, venture capital firms are welcome to contact BDC to explore the eligibility of their portfolio companies for the Program.
 Please contact VCReliefProgram@bdc.ca if you have a deal to discuss or additional questions.
 Interested companies are encouraged to reach out to their lead investor or BDC directly for more information.

 There is currently no prescribed end date for the Program, however BDC expects the Program to be in effect for the next six months.

-If you have any questions with respect to this legal update, please contact Troy Pocaluyko (email@example.com), Rory Cattanach (firstname.lastname@example.org), Rebecca Cochrane (email@example.com), Jessica Coco (firstname.lastname@example.org), or any other member of Wildeboer Dellelce LLP.
+If you have any questions with respect to this legal update, please contact Troy Pocaluyko (email@example.com), Rory Cattanach (firstname.lastname@example.org), Rebecca Cochrane (email@example.com), Jessica Sorbara (firstname.lastname@example.org), or any other member of Wildeboer Dellelce LLP.